pla/rcct/README.md

-# Remote Constant Combinator Toggle
+# Remote Constant Combinator (and Power Switch) Toggle

-With this mod you can toggle constant combinators from any distance.
+With this mod you can toggle Constant Combinator and Power Switch from any distance.
 Just point your mouse at the combinator and press F to toggle.
 Use control settings to change the key.

 With floating text